Master of Health Administration (MHA)

 Past Administrative Residency Preceptors/Placements

 The Department of Health Administration is grateful to our past preceptors who have accepted administrative residents in their organizations.
-This list is reflective of placements made in 2020 and 2021 and is organized by-state.
+This list is reflective of placements made in 2021-2023 and is organized by-state.

 HCA Inc. - ASC

 HCA Florida Orange Park Hospital